 *Disclaimer: The information contained on this website is provided only as general information and is not intended as legal advice, nor should it be used as a substitute for a complete review of your case by an experienced elder law attorney.
 All situations differ.
 By visiting this website, there is no attorney-client relationship established between you and Fern J. Finkel, or Fern Finkel & Associates, PLLC.

-Medicaid is a government health insurance program which may provide eligible individuals with medical care, services, and prescription drugs.
-Medicaid benefits include a full range of health care services, home care and institutional care services, medications, and medical supplies, many of which are not provided by Medicare or other coverage.
+Medicaid is a government health insurance program which provides eligible individuals with medical care and services.
+Medicaid benefits include a full range of health care services, home care and institutional care services, medications, and medical supplies, many of which are not provided by Medicare or other private insurance plans.
 Home care, long term nursing home care, physicians, dentists, inpatient services, outpatient services, physical therapy, occupational therapy, prescription drugs, dentistry, eye glasses, hearing aids, medical supplies, and a myriad of services may be covered by Medicaid if the services are medically necessary and the recipient is eligible.

-An individual applying for Medicaid must prove that he/she meets certain requirements, including citizenship or legal United States resident status.
-The applicant must apply in the state and county where he/she resides, defined as physical presence and the intent to remain permanently or indefinitely.
-Medicaid eligiblity for disabled, aged and blind individuals is based on the income and resources of the person and responsible family members (spouse, or parent of a minor child).
-In 2022, for an unmarried applicant, the New York State resource/asset limit is $16,800 and the income limit is $934.00 per month (plus a $20.00 per month disregard in New York City).
-Some resources are not counted in determining your eligibility for benefits, including your primary residence (subject to an equity cap of $893,000), one car, burial allowance of $1,500, burial space, prepaid irrevocable funeral trust, personal belongings, furnishings, jewelry, and qualified retirement accounts and annuities in payout status.
+An individual applying for Medicaid must prove that he/she/they meet certain requirements, including citizenship or legal United States resident status.
+The applicant must apply in the state and county where he/she/they reside, defined as physical presence and the intent to remain permanently or indefinitely.
+Medicaid eligiblity for disabled, aged or blind individuals is based on the income and resources of the person and responsible family members (spouse, or parent of a minor child).
+In 2024, the New York State resource/asset limit is $31,175 and the income limit is $1,732 per month (plus a $20 per month disregard in New York City) for an unmarried applicant.
+Some resources are not counted in determining one’s eligibility for benefits, including your primary residence (subject to an equity cap in 2024 of $1,071,000), one car, burial allowance of $1,500, burial space, prepaid irrevocable funeral trust, personal belongings, furnishings, jewelry, and qualified retirement accounts / annuities in payout status.

-For married couples, the 2022 income level for home care (Community) Medicaid is $1,367.00 per month and $24,600 in resources.
-To prevent spousal impoverishment when a spouse enters a nursing home for long term care, in 2022 the community spouse can keep a higher level than the home care allowance: up to $137,400 in resources, plus $3,259.00 per month in income.
+For married couples, the 2024 income level for home care (Community) Medicaid is $2,351 per month and $42,312 in resources.
+To prevent spousal impoverishment when a spouse enters a nursing home for long term care, in 2024 the community spouse can keep a higher level than the home care allowance: up to $154,140 in resources (the minimum monthly maintenance needs allowance), plus $3,853 per month in income (the community spouse resource allowance).

-The Medicaid Spend-Down program is available for those who do not meet the income requirements for Medicaid and are aged, blind, or disabled, under 21, pregnant or ADC (Aid to Dependent Children) related.
-If your income exceeds the limits, you may qualify for the Medicaid home-health-care program if you incur or pay medical charges equal to your excess countable income or use a Pooled Income Trust for the excess (surplus) income.
+The Medicaid Spend-Down program is available for those who do not meet the income requirements for Medicaid and are disabled, aged, or blind, under 21, pregnant or ADC (Aid to Dependent Children) related.
+If your income exceeds the limits, you may qualify for Medicaid and the Medicaid home health care program if you incur or pay medical charges equal to your excess countable income or are eligible to use a Pooled Income Trust for the excess (surplus) income [see Pooled Trust].

-MAGI Medicaid is a program available under the Affordable Care Act for individuals under 65, children, pregnant women, and parents and caretaker relatives.
-MAGI Medicaid eligibility is based on a higher income limit ($1,563.00 per month in 2022 for an unmarried applicant) than traditional Medicaid (disabled, aged, and blind individuals), and does not have a resource/asset limit.
+MAGI Medicaid is a program available under the Affordable Care Act for individuals under 65 years of age, children, pregnant women, parents and caretaker relatives.
+MAGI Medicaid eligibility is based on an income limit of $1,732.00 per month in 2024 for an individual.
+Unlike Medicaid for disabled, aged, and blind individuals, MAGI Medicaid does not have a resource/asset limit.

 There are strict penalties imposed for traditional Medicaid for the transfer of assets if long-term nursing home (institutional) care is needed.
-Under the nursing home transfer of resources and income rules, the Medicaid office will look at uncompensated transfers or gifts made five years prior to the month of the application and will penalize the applicant as of the date of the nursing home application going forward based on their regional divisor and the amount of the transfers/gifts.
+Under the nursing home transfer of resources and income rules, the Medicaid office will look at uncompensated transfers or gifts made up to five years prior to the month of the application, and will penalize the applicant as of the date of the nursing home application forward based on their regional divisor and the amount of the transfers/gifts.

 There is currently no penalty period for the transfer of assets when applying for Community Medicaid (home-care services), some adult day-care programs, prescription drug coverage, medical care, and other Medicaid benefits and programs.
-However, for the first time in New York, Community Medicaid applicants will soon be subject to a lookback period of 30 months with a resultant penalty period for benefits, for transfers made after October 1, 2020.
-The start date for the new rules was delayed due to the pandemic, and remains unknown at this time.
+However, for the first time in New York State, Community Medicaid applicants will be subject to a 30-month lookback period pending enactment of the legislation which was slated to go into effect October, 2020, was repeatedly pushed forward due to the pandemic, and is anticipiated to take effect at an unknown date in 2025, unless repealed or further delayed.

-If Medicaid Home Care or Nursing Home services are on you or your loved one’s horizon, you will be required to provide all financial statements (each and every page for each and statement for each and every account) throughout the lookback period(s).
+If Medicaid Home Care or Nursing Home services are on you or your loved one’s horizon, you will be required to provide all financial statements (every page of each statement for all accounts) throughout the lookback period(s).
 Be proactive, save all financial statements, and do your planning ahead of time.

 In order to plan for your future or if you have any questions contact Fern J. Finkel at Fern Finkel & Associates, PLLC., 26 Court Street, Suite 2500, Brooklyn, New York 11242, 347-296-8200 (telephone), 718-965-3185 (fax), ffinkel@ffelderlaw.com.